aggregat4/dendriform/JOURNAL.md

 ## 2020-01-10 - Reverting To Jest

 I have reverted to jest with babel to run tests since I could not get the combination of typescript + javascript + modules + node + jest to work otherwise.
 I could not identify any alternative testing framework that would work well with this combo out of the box.
 Bit sad.

+## 2020-01-10 - Investigation Into IDB

+I want to try moving to use IDB instead of Dexie.
+It looks like a nice library, it is tiny and the API is more explicit and clearer I think.
+But maybe not so convenient.
+A plus is the native Typescript support with typed schemas.